PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 ### 1st Round of Breakout Sessions

+To join as one of the hosts, please contact 西北兆 on WeChat or send an email to info@pdxchinese.org.

 >### Community Engagement and Volunteering:
 *Discuss the impact of youth engagement in community service.*
 *Share success stories of community projects led by youth.*